gilligan/gilligan.github.io/_posts/2019-01-16-post-christmas-advent-pt2.md

                the inferred type of it :: (Num a, Num b) => (a, b)
 ```

-Alright, we can do that:
+Alright, we can write something fulfilling that signature:

 ```haskell
 toNum x = if x then 1 else 0